mrslezak/QuantLib_1.23-Boost_1_76_0-Win10/README.md

 My goal is to link this to this Enthought/pyql project https://github.com/enthought/pyql so I kept the build at Microsoft SDK 8.1 (it's a Cython wrapper for QuantLib, to make it more compatible with Python's NumPy, Pandas, SciPy, date functions, formats, etc., and I happen to have Python 3.8.5 Ananconda installed, which uses MSVC 14.1 - I "assumed" it's on the 8.1 SDK here; it may be on 10.x, who knows).
 In order to use MSVC 14.1 (Visual Studio 2017 and the 8.1 SDK), I temporarily removed the 2019 Microsoft Build Tools that were installed (as Boost's "bootstrap.bat" would always detect the latest MSVC version on the system, so I was getting MSVC 14.2 builds - not what I wanted).
 The reason for not passing command line arguments being the steps that follow don't allow a lot of flexibility, not with my minimial knowledge and testing anyhow (they just don't work).
 Of course after spending HOURS making this build the proper QuantLib-x64-mt.lib, I found that the pyql project needs a DLL, which somehow has not yet been fixed on Windows builds...
 Which I'm trying to fix on my own presently.
 If I have any success, it will be posted on my GitHub.

-***Boost currently can't support DLL linking on Windows in 3 routines: 1) 'boost::noncopyable_::noncopyable', 2) 'QuantLib::Settings::evaluationDate_': class 'QuantLib::Settings::DateProxy', and finally, 3)'QuantLib::Settings::includeTodaysCashFlows_': class 'boost::optional<bool>'***
+***Boost currently can't support DLL linking on Windows in 3 routines: 1) 'boost::noncopyable_::noncopyable', 2) 'QuantLib::Settings::evaluationDate_': class 'QuantLib::Settings::DateProxy', and finally, 3)'QuantLib::Settings::includeTodaysCashFlows_': class 'boost::optional<bool>' - but these errors ONLY present themselves when the QuantLib code ql/settings.hpp line 37 is changed per the PyQL instructions to change the Singleton to a DLL ***

-2) Okay you have Boost downloaded somewhere - install it.
+2) (This part is optional - it should already be compiled, but if you want to use another compiler or for some other reason do it yourself from source, follow this).
+Okay you have Boost downloaded somewhere - install it.
 Try c:\Users\Public\boost_1_76_0\ since that's normally not restricted.
 Now go there with Powershell (Window-key + r, type: powershell) and: cd c:\Users\Public\boost_1_76_0\tools\build\ and type: ./bootstrap.bat
 It will do some things for you on the programming side and get ready to build what wasn't built in the "pre-compiled" binaries.
 Once it's done, copy b2.exe to c:\Users\Public\boost_1_76_0\.
 Now type:

 ./b2.exe toolset=msvc-14.1 address-model=64 release

 (note: you can add: link=shared to get DLLs to generate; still doesn't seem to satisfy PyQL though (errors mentioned earlier still present)... leave out "release" if you want to generate debug pdb files - I never debug anything, so I don't exactly care, but you may)

 and it will build the "unbuilt" libraries for you, and shove them in the bin.v2 directory.
-After it completes, it may tell you what you ACTUALLY need to do next (I only had this with an accidental MSVC 14.2 compilation).
+After it completes, it may tell you what you ACTUALLY need to do next (I only had this with an accidental MSVC 14.2 compilation, not sure if I need to use Clang to get PyQL working, but this method likely allows it).
 Here it is:

 The Boost C++ Libraries were successfully built!